interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss/isa_simple.md

 #### Successful ISA query check

-**[astm.f3411.v19.DSS0030](../../../../../requirements/astm/f3411/v19.md)** requires the implementation of the DSS endpoint enabling retrieval of information about a specific ISA; if the individual ISA cannot be retrieved and the error isn't a 404, then this requirement isn't met.
+While F3411-19 does not explicitly require the implementation of a specific ISA retrieval endpoint, Annex A4 specifies the explicit format for this endpoint.
+If this format is not followed and the error isn't a 404, this check will fail per **[interuss.f3411.dss_endpoints.GetISA](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 #### Removed pre-existing ISA check

 If an ISA with the intended ID is already present in the DSS, it needs to be removed before proceeding with the test.
-If that ISA cannot be deleted, then the **[astm.f3411.v19.DSS0030](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the ISA deletion endpoint might not be met.
+If that ISA cannot be deleted, then the **[astm.f3411.v19.DSS0030,b](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the ISA deletion endpoint might not be met.

 #### Notified subscriber check

 When a pre-existing ISA needs to be deleted to ensure a clean workspace, any subscribers to ISAs in that area must be notified (as specified by the DSS).
-If a notification cannot be delivered, then the **[astm.f3411.v19.NET0710](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the POST ISAs endpoint isn't met.
+If a notification cannot be delivered, then the **[astm.f3411.v19.NET0730](../../../../../requirements/astm/f3411/v19.md)** requirement to implement the POST ISAs endpoint isn't met.

 ## Create and check ISA test case